yguitton/training-material/topics/proteomics/tutorials/multiGSEA-tutorial/tutorial.md

 This tutorial covers a simple example workflow illustrating how the multiGSEA package works.
 The omics data sets that will be used throughout the example were originally provided by Quiros et al. (Quirós et al. 2017).
 In their publication the authors analyzed the mitochondrial response to four different toxicants, including Actinonin, Diclofenac, FCCB, and Mito-Block (MB), within the transcriptome, proteome, and metabolome layer.
 In this tutorial we will solely focus on the Actinonin data set.
+For more background information you can read following articles:
+- Multiomics analysis by Quiros {% cite quiros2017multi %}
+- Methods for combining p-values by Loughin {% cite LOUGHIN2004467 %}

 > <agenda-title></agenda-title>
 >